BlancEleven/barcode_pdf_generator/README.md

 * All records end with a CRLF line break.
 * There are **no headings** on the fields (I hope the change this in the future).

+For best results, I recommend using Google Sheets to make csv files.
+Excel cv's generate a strange symbol between names.
+Hopefully I can fix this soon.

 Values should be:

 1. Last Name